 7.8 Employee moves to another APS agency before a determination or a sanction is made

 7.8.1 An agency may become aware that an employee has received a job offer from another agency after the employee has been notified, in accordance with the agency's s15(3) procedures, that they are suspected of misconduct.
-Any move between APS agencies under s26 of the PS Act, in this circumstance, will generally be deferred by the operation of clauses 2.27, 2.27A and 2.31 in the Directions.
+Any move between APS agencies under s26 of the PS Act, in this circumstance, will generally be deferred by the operation of sections 37 and 38 of the Directions.

-7.8.2 Clause 2.27A provides that, unless the original agency head (the 'losing agency') and the new agency head (the 'gaining agency') agree otherwise, the movement, including on promotion, does not take effect until the misconduct action is resolved.
+7.8.2 These sections provide that, unless the original agency head (the 'losing agency') and the new agency head (the 'gaining agency') agree otherwise, the movement, including on promotion, does not take effect until the misconduct action is resolved.
 The misconduct action is resolved by either:

 - a determination being made under the agency's s15(3) procedures about the suspected misconduct, or